-The PWC 2019 scoring formula is based on GAP 2002, as used by CIVL and in most competitions run world-wide, but with some important modifications:
+The PWC 2023 scoring formula is based on GAP 2002, as used by CIVL and in most competitions run world-wide, but with some important modifications:

-- 1. The Leading Points Allocation is increased by 50 points, at the expense of Time Points, regardless of how many pilots are in goal. - 2.
-The Leading Points calculation is altered so that leading out early in the task gives more Leading Points compared to GAP 2002. - 3.
-The Launch Validity calculation is altered so that if a small number of pilots do not take off, Day Quality will still be 1. - 4.
+- 1. Arrival Points are not used, as it is not considered safe to reward pilots for their ranking in crossing the End of Speed Section. - 2.
+The Points Allocation is done with different factors, whilst preserving the general principle. - 3.
+The Leading Points calculation is altered so that leading out early in the task gives more Leading Points compared to GAP 2002. - 4.
+The Launch Validity calculation is altered so that if a small number of pilots do not take off, Day Quality will still be 1. - 5.
 The handling of stopped tasks, especially the calculation of the Day Quality in a stopped task, is done differently.